-- Use the scientific method and appreciate its importance to the development of scientific thought. - 2.
-Demonstrate critical thinking and analyze physical systems in terms of scientific concepts.

-3. Document and communicate their work effectively.
+- 1. Use the scientific method and appreciate its importance to the development of scientific thought. - 2.
+Demonstrate critical thinking and analyze physical systems in terms of scientific concepts. - 3.
+Document and communicate their work effectively.

-Complete Core Courses, 10 units Units
+Complete ( Units

 GEOG 100 Physical Geography 3 units

 GEOG 110 Cultural Geography 3 units

 MATH 200 Elementary Probability and Statistics 4 units